Email FacebookTwitterMenu burgerClose thin

 Share

 Traditionally, the process of planning for the transfer of assets to your loved ones after your death is known as estate planning.
-As you approach this process, you might also hear another term: Legacy planning.
+You might also hear another term: legacy planning.
 The terms are in many ways synonymous, with some financial professionals using the phrase as a “re-branding” of the more traditional terminology.
 However, some argue that legacy planning encompasses a greater breadth of planning and activities.
-To get started with thinking through a potential legacy plan, you can speak with a financial advisor who has the experience to help you work through the whole process.

 What Is Legacy Planning?